fredemmott/HTCC/docs/settings.md

 - 1 - orientation: any click/wheel action locks the angle of the pointer, but not the position
 - 2 - hard-lock orientation, soft-lock position: as above, however the position will also be unlocked until your hand moves a certain distance

-# VRControllerPointerSinkSoftWorldLockDistance
+## VRControllerPointerSinkSoftWorldLockDistance

 STRING

 Distance in meters (e.g. "0.05" for 5cm).
 While 'clicking', the virtual controllers will stay locked in position until your hand moves this far from the original position.

-# VRControllerActionSinkSecondsPerRotation
+## VRControllerActionSinkSecondsPerRotation

 STRING

 Number of seconds for a mouse wheel event to trigger a full rotation of the controller when using MSFS bindings.
 For example, "4.0"

+## HandTrackingWakeMilliseconds

+DWORD

+Number of milliseconds that the hand must be moving for hand tracking to activate.

+## HandTrackingWakeSpeed

+STRING

+Speed, in meters per second, that the hand must be moving for hand tracking to activate.

+## HandTrackingSleepMilliseconds

+DWORD

+Number of milliseconds that the hand must be still for hand tracking to deactivate.

+## HandTrackingSleepSpeed

+STRING

+Maximum speed, in meters per second, that the hand must be moving to be considered still.

-## PointCtrlVID, PointCtrlPID (firmware developers and custom button boxes only)
+### PointCtrlVID, PointCtrlPID (firmware developers and custom button boxes only)

 DWORDs containing 16-bit USB vendor and product IDs.

 Change the USB vendor ID and product ID that this project looks for when trying to find a PointCTRL device.

-## PointCtrlFCUButtonL1-L3, PointCtrlFCUButtonR1-R3 (firmware developers and custom button boxes only)
+### PointCtrlFCUButtonL1-L3, PointCtrlFCUButtonR1-R3 (firmware developers and custom button boxes only)

 DWORD button indices starting at 0.

 FCU L1 is the button farthest from your wrist on your left hand, L3 is closest.
 R1-R3 are the buttons on your right hand.

-# UseHandTrackingAimPointFB (developers only)
+## UseHandTrackingAimPointFB (developers only)

 DWORD 0 (disabled) or 1 (enabled): Use the FB-provided 'aim' point instead of a skeletal joint.

-# HandTrackingAimJoint (developers only)
+## HandTrackingAimJoint (developers only)

 DWORD: joint index for aim joint.
 See the OpenXR specification.

-# HandTrackingOrientation (developers only)
+## HandTrackingOrientation (developers only)

 DWORD:

 - 0 (raw): The hand joint orientation/rotation reported by OpenXR is used unmodified
 - 1 (ray cast): Discard the orientation/rotation of your hand, and instead rotate it to fit a laser pointer from the center of your headset.
 This will improve accuracy and stability, but if controller models are enabled in-game, it may feel weird.
 Leaving this on is recommended.

-# EnableFBOpenXRExtensions (developers only)
+## EnableFBOpenXRExtensions (developers only)

 DWORD 0 (disabled) or 1 (enabled): Enable the use of Facebook/Meta/Oculus-specific OpenXR extensions for hand tracking.
 This is required for the pinch gestures.

 To disable pinch gestures, use the `PinchToClick` and `PinchToScroll` settings instead.
 This is primarily intended for checking that this project can function without them.

-# VirtualControllerInteractionProfilePath (developers only)
+## VirtualControllerInteractionProfilePath (developers only)

 STRING: OpenXR path to the interaction profile of the emulated controllers.